robotic-vision-lab/VRRW-ROS/README.md

 ### Overview

-This repository contains a ROS-side package to communicate and control a simulated or real (e.g., UR5e) robot a through a Unity UI.
+This repository contains the ROS-side package to communicate and control a simulated or real (e.g., UR5e) robot a through a Unity UI for the virtual reality robotic workspace project.

 ### Citation